clockwerkz/tron/README.md

 Day 5 is next: Tomorrow will be a jammed packed family day so there's a good chance I will not be able to work on the page, but I will definitely pick it up the following day.
 (09/22/2017)

 <h2>Day 5</h2>
 Day 5 is about adding a section with facts about our series.
 The assignment is to create a list with either facts or memorable quotes from the series.
 I chose to go with some fun facts.
+We are also to search for a fun quiz about our series and include a link.
+The quiz I originally linked had a myriad of spelling and grammar errors, so I replaced it with another quiz.

+<h2>Day 6</h2>
+Day 6 is about wrapping up the project by including a footer.
+The Footer is to read "Made with love Copyright" and your name as a mailto link.
+Instead of spelling out love, use a font-awesome icon of a heart instead.

+<h2>Day 7</h2>
+Last day of the project!
+This day we are to host on github (which I've been doing all along, so I'm done) (09/27/2017)